dan-damit/dan-damit/README.md

 🚀 Deployment engineer & systems architect
 ⚡ Specializing in modular automation, fleet-scale deployments, and technician-first tooling
 - [(and of course the IT Support)](https://thedamits.com/dan/resume.html)
+- CNO = Chief Nerd Officer of the Damit household.

 ## 💼 My Home Page
 - [Follow the white rabbit.](https://thedamits.com/dan)